hunterfromvenus/Liantichess/static/docs/faq.md

 <details><summary>Is level 8 Stockfish the strongest available?</summary>

 It is the strongest available on this site, but does not represent Fairy-Stockfish at full strength.
-Full strength requires more time to think and analyze; on Liantichess, Stockfish is limited to less than a second for each move.</details>
+Full strength requires more time to think and analyze; on peonelectrico, Stockfish is limited to less than a second for each move.</details>

 <details><summary>I found a bug!
 Where do I report it?</summary>

-[Make an issue](https://github.com/SriMethan/Liantichess/issues/new).
+Make an issue.
 Ultimately it needs to be filed in Github issue tracker.
 Ideally, try to find a way to reproduce this bug in your description (if necessary, include the browser and OS).
 If you're not on Github, you can also mention it on Discord, and someone can file it.</details>

 ## Variants

 <details><summary>What games are available?</summary>

-Check out the [Variants page](https://liantichess.herokuapp.com/variants).</details>
+Check out the [Variants page](https://peonelectrico.herokuapp.com/variants).</details>

 ## Interface